kubeshop/testkube-docs/docs/articles/slack-integration-webhooks.md

 # Using Slack with Testkube

-When creating [webhooks](..//articles/webhooks.mdx) to integrate Testkube with external systems, you can send a notification to a Slack channel when a test passes.
+When creating webhooks to integrate Testkube with external systems, you can send a notification to a **Slack channel** when a test passes.
+Please visit the [Webhooks](..//articles/webhooks.mdx) page for the details for using Webhooks with Testkube.

 ## Setting Up Slack Integration